NethermindEth/StarknetByExample/pages/getting-started/interacting/how_to_deploy.md

 After this command, the path of the encrypted keystore file is shown which will be needed during the declaration and deployment of the contract.

-Export the keystore path in order not to call `--keystore` in every command:
+Export the keystore path in order not to call `--keystore{:bash}` in every command:

 ```bash [Terminal]
 export STARKNET_KEYSTORE="./starkli-wallet/keystore.json"